MikeBusuttil/tweeter-basic/readme.md

 # Tweeter Basic

-A simple interface for sending tweets (with optional images) using the Twitter v2 API
+A simple interface for using the Twitter v2 API to authenticate and send tweets (with optional images)

 ## Quick Start

 Send a test tweet with the following steps:

-- set the following environment variables:
+- generate and set the following environment variables:
   - TWITTER_CONSUMER_API_KEY
   - TWITTER_CONSUMER_API_KEY_SECRET
   - TWITTER_ACCESS_TOKEN
   - TWITTER_ACCESS_TOKEN_SECRET
   - TWITTER_CLIENT_ID
   - TWITTER_CLIENT_SECRET
-  - TWITTER_CALLBACK_URI
+  - TWITTER_CALLBACK_URI <- must end in `/callback` (ie. `http://localhost/callback`)
-- copy `token.json` to the root directory of this repo
+- authorize the application (1 time only) to generate the seed `token.json` with the following:
-- build & run by executing `test/test.sh`
+  - build & run the token generation server by executing `Authenticate/authenticate.sh`
+  - navigate with a browser to your [http://localhost/auth](http://localhost/auth)
+- send a test tweet by executing `test/test.sh`

 ## Prerequisites